Estimated reading time: 8 minutes

 Before you ask whether we check the prices of products with grocery discounts, the answer is yes.

-As a personal finance writer I’ve learned over the past 12 years that we must check prices at other shops before we decide to make a purchase.
+As a personal finance writer, I’ve learned over the past 12 years that we must check prices at other shops before purchasing.

 If we find a tub of yogurt on sale at Zehrs with a 50% off pink sticker, first, I’ll review the regular price minus the discount.

-Remember to match apples to apples regarding weight, size, litres etc., when making decisions.
+When making decisions, remember to match apples to apples regarding weight, size, litres, etc.

 I also suggest finding out if the product you might purchase with a reduced price is also on sale.